-Business Foundation Degree – Level 5 awarded by University College Birmingham
+Business Foundation Degree (awarded by University College Birmingham)

 The Foundation Degree in Business is delivered over two years as a full time course.
-Each year contains two semesters of 12 weeks and students attend timetabled sessions and tutorials in college over 3 days each week.
+Each year contains two semesters of 12 weeks with extra weeks for revision and exams.
+Students attend timetabled sessions and tutorials in college over 3 days each week.
 Approximately 16 hours per week of additional study will be needed for research and assignment preparation.
 Students will be expected to attend all lectures and tutorial sessions.
 Non-attendance could lead to withdrawal from the course.

 Course dates and times Years 1 & 2